linkyard/concourse-helm-resource/README.md

 * `version`: *Optional* Chart version to deploy.
 Only applies if `chart` is not a file.
 * `delete`: *Optional.* Deletes the release instead of installing it.
 Requires the `name`.
 (Default: false)
 * `replace`: *Optional.* Replace deleted release with same name.
 (Default: false)
+* `devel`: *Optional.* Allow development versions of chart to be installed.
+This is useful when wanting to install pre-release charts (i.e. 1.0.2-rc1) without having to specify a version.
+(Default: false)
 * `wait_until_ready`: *Optional.* Set to the number of seconds it should wait until all the resources in the chart are ready.
 (Default: `0` which means don't wait).
 * `recreate_pods`: *Optional.* This flag will cause all pods to be recreated when upgrading.
 (Default: false)